shenzhou05/SRP-Chinese-Translation/Lightweight-Render-Pipeline-Overview.md

 ***

 **Important:** We're not updating this Wiki anymore.

-For versions after Lightweight Render Pipeline version 4.0.0 (Preview), we're publishing our documentation directly in the LWRP project on GitHub.
-We're making this migration in order to create a documentation site specifically for LWRP.
+To see documentation for LWRP:
+1) open Package Manager in Unity, and navigate to the LWRP package.
+2) Click **View Documentation**.
+This takes you to the LWRP-specific documentation site.

 ***